 The Doctor of Psychology (Psy.D.) program at Appalachian State University is designed to transform graduate students into professional psychologists capable of applying evidence-based assessment and psychotherapy services to diverse populations, particularly in rural areas.
 The Psy.D. program consists of a minimum of four years of full-time, on-site training, plus a one-year pre-doctoral internship.
 The program does not offer part-time or distance education.
 As a new program, we are not able to transfer graduate credit from another program or waive requirements.

 Priority review date for admission is December 1st.
-Applications that are not complete by the priority date risk denial of admission; however, if seats remain for the invitation only on-campus interviews in February, applications not complete by December 1st will be considered.
+Applications that are not complete by the priority date risk denial of admission; however, if seats remain for the invitation only interviews in February, applications not complete by December 1st will be considered.
 New students are admitted one time annually during the fall semester.

-Admission into the Psy.D. program is highly competitive and enrollment is currently limited to six students per year.
-Applicants are selected for admission on the basis of their GRE scores, undergraduate and graduate grades, letters of reference, personal statements, applied and research experience, and a formal interview (by invitation only).
+Admission into the Psy.D. program is highly competitive and enrollment is currently limited to approximately six students per year.
+Applicants are selected for admission on the basis of their undergraduate and graduate grades, letters of reference, personal statements, applied and research experience, and a formal remote interview (by invitation only).
 As a Clinical Psychology program with an emphasis on training in a rural region, we are particularly interested in admitting students whose career goals include a focus on service to rural and underserved populations.

 Applicants must meet the criteria for admission to the Graduate School.